Skip to content

 Update exports

-Use the dstack export update command to add or remove fleets and importers from an existing export:
+Use the dstack export update command to add or remove fleets, gateways, and importers from an existing export:

 $ dstack export update my-export --add-fleet another-fleet --add-importer team-c